SocialHackersAcademy/MON/README.md

-# MON
+# Monster
-A drama / action/ thriller anime series created by the genious Naoki Urasawa
+A drama / action/ thriller anime series created by the genious writter Naoki Urasawa